 As you proceed, you’ll reach a fork in the trail at the .8-mile mark.
 Stay left for the Lake Accotink Trail.
-You’ll see a large trail kiosk, too.
+You’ll see a large trail guide, too.

 At the 1.2-mile mark, the path changes from paved to unpaved.
 You’ll soon be walking alongside Accotink Creek in a very wooded section of the park.

 Cross over Accotink Creek on a wooden footbridge one more time at the 1.9-mile mark.
 Once you do, you’ll reach a T-intersection.
 Turn left at that time.

 The path gets steep as you gain 80 feet of elevation.
 Walk a sidewalk on Danbury Forest Drive, which passes Kings Glen Elementary School.